vnspoj/vnspoj.github.io/_wiki/algebra/prime-sieve-linear.md

 ---
 layout: wiki
 wiki: true
-title: Sieve of Eratosthenes With Linear Time Complexity
+title: "Sieve of Eratosthenes With Linear Time Complexity"
 ---
-# Sieve of Eratosthenes Having Linear Time Complexity

 Given a number $n$, find all prime numbers in a segment $[2;n]$.